skip to content

 Community and volunteers

-Democracy Club's election candidate database is compiled and maintained by volunteers.
+Democracy Club's candidate database is compiled and maintained by volunteers.
 Our volunteers are non-partisan, either interested in democracy, open source technology, or both.
-Around elections, we're supported by a network of supporters who crowdsource publicly available information like candidate manifestos.
-We also host an online community of 1,000 members and a mailing list with tens of thousands of subscribers.

 The focus of this work occurs every year in March and April, when candidate lists are published for the May local elections.
 We rely on our volunteers to collect these (mainly PDF) documents and enter the information into our database, with a little help from our automation software.
+We then enrich this data with extra information like contact details or manifestos.
 In 2022, which was a relatively quiet election, 1,500 volunteers made 64,000 edits to our database, collecting details on over 21,000 individual candidates.

 What people say about us